RedBearAK/toshy/README.md

  1. Multi-user support: I believe some changes I've made will facilitate proper multi-user support on the same system.
 Even in the case of the user invoking a "Switch User" feature in their desktop environment, where the first user's desktop is still running in the background while another user is logged into their own desktop and using the screen (and physical keyboard).
 This is a very convenient feature even if you aren't actually sharing your computer with another person.
 There are many reasons why you might want to log into a different user's desktop to test something.
 Currently this absolutely requires `systemd` and `loginctl`.

- 1. Certain Linux distros, outside the most popular group of Ubuntus, Arches and Red Hat/Fedora related distros, really did not like the way the Kinto installer messes with the `sudoers` file.
+ 1. Certain Linux distros, outside the most popular group of Ubuntu-based, Debian-based, Arch-based and Red Hat/Fedora-related distros, really did not like the way the Kinto installer messes with the `sudoers` file.
 The Kinto installer does this to provide the user easier access to certain commands used to control the `xkeysnail` service.
 Some of these Linux distros would get b0rked quite badly if you ran the Kinto installer on them.
 A couple I ran into that had this problem were antiX and Gentoo.
 Strangely, the close relative of antiX, the very popular MX Linux, did not have the same problem with Kinto that antiX had.
 The Toshy installer does nothing with `sudoers` and uses "user" `systemd` services, or a manual script, and sets up `udev` rules so that the user doesn't need to run anything with `sudo` to make the keymapping work.
 I've already tested Toshy successfully on antiX.
 Still looking for a user-friendly Gentoo ISO to use for testing, but I have no reason to believe it won't work just as well, once I figure out the native packages needed.

  1. A start on Wayland support.
-Two Wayland+[desktop environment] types are working now: Wayland+GNOME (needs shell extension installed) and Wayland+KDE (Plasma, installs a KWin script that needs to see a window activation event to start functioning).
-Wayland+sway and Wayland+Hyprland support is theoretically possible.
+Three Wayland+[desktop environment] types are working now: Wayland+GNOME (needs shell extension installed), Wayland+KDE (Plasma, installs a KWin script), and Wayland+sway.
+Wayland+Hyprland support is in progress.
 More on that further down.

  1. The Option-key special characters, as described above.
 Two different layouts are available.
 Or it can be completely disabled.